 Qualifying Relative Special Cases

-In some situations, the IRS has outlined special cases which allows a person to be claimed as a qualifying relative despite the requirements listed above.
-See the special cases examples below:
+In some situations, the IRS has outlined special cases which allow a person to be claimed as a qualifying relative despite the requirements listed above.
+These include temporary absences and multiple support agreements.

 Birth or Death